-A rainy day fund is not the same as an emergency fund.
+A rainy day fund is a type of emergency fund.
 A rainy day fund is typically a few hundred dollars to $2,000 to cover short-term expenses and one-time unforeseen events.
 For instance, you need to change your car’s tires or fix the broken furnace.

-Your rainy day fund can help you avoid using credit cards to pay for these unplanned expenses.
-It provides you peace of mind and quick access to cash to set thing right.
+Your rainy day fund can help you avoid using credit cards to pay for unplanned expenses.
+It provides you peace of mind and quick access to cash to set things right.

 - Open a savings account with your existing financial institution and title it Rainy Day Fund.

 - Transfer $500-$2000 into the account or make automatic transfers each payday until you have reached your goal.

 - After using the money in the fund, you’ll want to replenish the account.

 - Review and revise your rainy day fund requirements.
 Your life and finances change so you’ll want to ensure your fund reflects those changes.